We are thrilled to present The Inspirational Learning Group 2019 Evaluation Report.

-The CBI Report Helping The UK Thrive (2017) focused on businesses being “concerned about finding enough people with the right skills, with skills gaps seen by nearly two-thirds as a threat to the UK’s competitiveness.”
+The CBI Report Helping The UK Thrive (2017) focused on businesses being “concerned about finding enough people with the right skills”.
+Whilst skills gaps were seen by nearly two-thirds of businesses as being a threat to the UK’s competitiveness.
 Working with us will give you the opportunity to influence and inspire the next generation workforce and for you to see the talent available to you.
 It enables you to further bridge this skills gap and have your say on which skills young people need to develop to be successful in their future career choices.
 We will then develop the programmes to help deliver your priorities.

 “The transition from education to work needs focus if we are to minimise unemployment at this critical stage of life: although the trend is downward, some 800,000 people aged 16-24 are currently not in education, employment or training “(2017)

-At the heart of our business is our commitment to address this problem; by providing inclusion for everyone, regardless of background and academic ability, so that young people do not become a negative statistic but become a positive role model.
+At the heart of our business is our commitment to address this problem by providing inclusion for everyone, regardless of background and academic ability, so that young people do not become negative statistics but become positive role models.

 As the CBI reported, “After the age of 11, businesses think there is scope for greater focus on work awareness and future possibilities, with more than a third (37%) highlighting the case for more engagement with business to boost young people’s understanding and inspire them about future options and a third (33%) looking for careers advice to be improved as a priority.”